Do You Feel Your Relationship Isn’t What You Want it to Be?

 - Identifying and discussing problematic patterns that keep getting repeated

-If we need couples counseling, does that mean we have a bad relationship?
+If we need couples therapy, does that mean we have a bad relationship?

 People come in for couple counseling for a variety of reasons.
 Some couples are in a crisis or have specific issues they need help with, but they have difficulty constructively talking about the problem.
 These couples have a basically good relationship that needs help to either get through the crisis or to be more effective in resolving the problems that are going on.

-It’s also important to keep in mind that couple counseling is not just for relationships that are having problems.
-Many couples view couple counseling as an essential way to ensure that an already strong relationship remains strong.
+Couples therapy is not just for relationships that are having problems.
+Many couples view couples therapy as an essential way to ensure that an already strong relationship remains strong.
 They make use of counseling as a “tune-up” or as a way to improve on what is already a committed and rewarding relationship.
 Your car needs periodic maintenance to keep running smoothly—relationships can benefit in the same way.

-Couples Counseling Can Help You Get Your Relationship Back on Track
+Couples Therapy Can Help You Get Your Relationship Back on Track